 Some areas enforce their local code requirements whenever a home is sold.
 If the place you want to buy is in such an area, your appraiser will pay special attention to the property’s compliance with the code.

 Suppose the appraiser spots any improvements that are not up to code.
-He must note those failures.
-And he will make an allowance in his appraisal for the repairs necessary to remove them or make them compliant.
+They must note those failures.
+And they will make an allowance in the appraisal for the repairs necessary to remove them or make them compliant.